bpesquet/mlhandbook/README.md

 ![Supported Python Versions](https://img.shields.io/badge/Python->=3.6-blue.svg?logo=python&logoColor=white)

-# 📓 Machine Learning Handbook
+# 📚 Machine Learning Handbook

-This repository contains theorical explanations and/or demonstrations for various Machine Learning concepts, techniques and tools.
+This repository contains theorical explanations and interactive demonstrations for various Machine Learning concepts, techniques and tools.
 Practical challenges can be found in the associated [Machine Learning Katas](https://github.com/bpesquet/machine-learning-katas) repository.

 The [Jupyter](https://jupyter.org/) notebooks used for demos can be executed either locally or online, through [Colaboratory](https://colab.research.google.com/) (Google account needed).
 To do so, open any notebook and click this button: ![Open In Google Colaboratory](https://colab.research.google.com/assets/colab-badge.svg).